simprecicchiani/ThinkPad-T460s-macOS-OpenCore/BCM94360CS2_WLAN_card.md

-# Guide for installing BCM94360CS2
+# Guide to install BCM94360CS2

 I choose this WLAN card because it's a genuine Macbook Air card and it works plug-and-play